 A boat loan can help you buy a boat and allow you to pay it back over time.
 But while this may seem like a viable option you need to consider whether you can afford it.
 To work out the true costs of a boat loan and whether these will be manageable within your budget, use our boat loan calculator.

-Keep reading to see how to use the boat loan calculator and to how to adjust your loan to save money on interest or reduce your repayments.
+Keep reading to see how to use the boat loan calculator, and to how to adjust your loan to save money on interest or reduce your repayments.

 Once you have found a loan that you want to use for your calculations, simply enter the details of that loan in the relevant fields on the calculator.

 - Loan amount.
 If you have a boat already in mind, then you can enter that boat’s value as your loan amount.
-You need to make sure the loan amount you’re after is within the limits set by the lender.
+You need to make sure the loan amount is within the limits set by the lender.

 - Loan term.
 The length of time you are able to borrow the money for will differ between lenders, but it will generally be for a period of between one and seven years.

 - Repayment frequency.
 Lenders usually allow you to select your own repayment frequency so you can match it with the frequency at which you get paid.
 This is normally a choice between weekly, fortnightly or monthly repayments.

 - Repayment type.
 You may be able to choose whether to make principal and interest or interest-only repayments for your boat loan.